elifesciences/journal/README.md

 To change configuration that is supplied by an environment variable, pass in the environment variable at start up.
 For example, to change the API URL:
 `docker-compose down --volumes --remove-orphans && API_URL=https://prod--gateway.elifesciences.org docker-compose up --build`.

-See `/.env` for the list of environment variables that can be passed in this way.

 Regenerating critical CSS
 -------------------------